KomputeProject/kompute/GOVERNANCE.md

 ### Technical Steering Committee

-Horovod development is governed by the Kompute Technical Steering Committee (TSC).
+Kompute development is governed by the Kompute Technical Steering Committee (TSC).
 The TSC consists of voting and non-voting members, in addition to a chairman responsible for running TSC meetings, setting the meeting agenda, and calling votes on proposals.

-Current chairman of the Horovod TSC:
+Current chairperson of the Kompute TSC:
 * [Alejandro Saucedo](https://github.com/axsaucedo/) - The Institute for Ethical AI & Machine Learning

-Current voting members of the Horovod TSC:
+Current voting members of the Kompute TSC:
 * [Alejandro Saucedo](https://github.com/axsaucedo/) - The Institute for Ethical AI & Machine Learning
 * [Donald Whyte](https://github.com/DonaldWhyte) - Donsoft Limited